homiedopie/beberlei.de/drafts/oop_business_applications__data__context__interaction.rst

 =====================================================

 The next design pattern for technical system design is called "Data, Context, Interaction".
-It's inventors Trygve Reenskaug and James Coplien calls it a new paradigm, however given PHPs langugage constraints it cannot be more than just a design pattern.
-I came accross this pattern through `Gordon Oheim <https://twitter.com/go_oh>`_.
-He has also invested quite some time going through the book on DCI and trying to understand this pattern with me.
+It's inventors Trygve Reenskaug and James Coplien call it a new paradigm, in the context of PHPs langugage constraints it can be classified as architectural design pattern.
+I came accross this pattern through `Gordon Oheim
+<https://twitter.com/go_oh>`_.
+He has also invested quite some time going
+through the book on DCI and trying to understand this pattern with me.

 As in the EBI pattern, DCI seperates data objects (Data) from behavior implemented in use-cases (Context).
 Data objects are never directly involved in these